wp-plugins/inbound-rocket/readme.txt

 5. Inbound Rocket power-up - Welcome bar: Welcome Bar on Desktop (optimised mobile version available too)

 == Changelog ==

+= 1.0.1 =
+One day after our initial release, the award for finding the first bug goes to "andredemoraes"!
+Thanks a lot Andre, for finding this one!

+* Fixed a small bug preventing the proper uninstallation of the plugin
+* Fixed a bug to make the plugin compatible with PHP 5.2.x

+This means that if you're running an older version of PHP we now got you covered from 5.2.x and upwards!

 = 1.0 =
 * First release